A conveyancer plays a vital role in the house-buying and selling process; it’s their job to handle the legal side of things on your behalf.

-A conveyancer is a specialist in property law specifically.
+A conveyancer specialises in property law.
 “Conveyancing” refers to the process of legally transferring property from one owner to another.

 A solicitor, meanwhile, is a legal professional with more wide-ranging expertise.
 While a conveyancer is a specialist, a solicitor will have knowledge of other areas of the law and may be able to advise on related issues.
 Because of this, solicitors tend to be more expensive than conveyancers.

 Whether you prefer to use a conveyancer or solicitor to buy or sell your property is down to you and your preference.
 If you expect it to be a relatively straightforward sale – say, you are just buying a house to move into – then a conveyancer will probably be perfect.
 If you expect it to be slightly more complicated and think you might need advice on other areas of the law (for example, if there is a boundary dispute, or you are selling during a difficult divorce) then you may want to consider using a solicitor instead.